-June 13, 2016: After murdering a police officer and his partner in France, a French ISIS supporter tuned in on Facebook Live to make more threats.
+June 13, 2016: After murdering a police officer and his partner in France, a French ISIS supporter turned on Facebook Live to make more threats.

 Oct.
 10, 2016: Erdogan Ceren, a 22-year-old living in Turkey, shot himself during a livestream after breaking up with his girlfriend.
 Before firing, he says in the video, "No one believed when I said I will kill myself.
 So watch this."